tscanlin/tocbot/README.md

 collapsibleClass: 'is-collapsible',
 // Class to add to list items.
 listItemClass: 'toc-list-item',
+// Class to add to active list items.
+activeListItemClass: 'is-active-li',
 // How many heading levels should not be collapsed.
 // For example, number 6 will show everything since
 // there are only 6 heading levels and number 0 will collapse them all.